Božidar Vuković: Venice

-When Montenegro (Zeta) fell to Ottoman occupation in 1496, Vuković fled with Crnojević to Venice, where he earned his living as a merchant.
+When medieval Zeta (in modern Montenegro) fell to Ottoman occupation in 1496, Vuković fled with Crnojević to Venice, where he earned his living as a merchant.
 He joined the Eastern Orthodox Christian community and became a member of the Scuola dei Greci, enlisting as "Bozhidar of Veche, a Serb" after paying his fee, signing himself as such on every occasion.
-He later also became the chairman of the Brotherhood.
+He later also became the chairman of the Brotherhood in 1536.

 At the time, Venice was one of the centers of European printing, and there was a lack of Serbian liturgical books in the lands conquered by the Ottomans.
 Therefore, Vuković decided to use his personal earnings and open a printing press with Serbian letters in 1519 or 1520.

 Vuković married a noblewoman of the Della Vecchia family, whose surname he added to his; he was known by this name in Italy.
 On some occasions, he used the title vojvoda ("duke", or "palladin"), given to him by Emperor Charles V in 1533.
 In accordance with his last wish, his body was carried back to his homeland and buried in the monastery of Starčeva Gorica in Lake Skadar.
 His son Vićentije Vuković inherited the press and continued doing the work that his father started.
 In 1597 the Serbian Venetian Printing Press passed into the hands of an Italian named Giorgio Rampazetto, who printed two important books of Stefan Paštrović – the Collection of Travelers and the earliest Serbian primer.
 In the 1570s Jerolim Zagurović, a native of Kotor, was active in Venice as a printer.
 The Vuković printing house would continue working for another century.